 - being overweight or obese

-In addition to coronary artery disease, several other conditions can damage the heart muscles, including inherited and genetic factors, some infections and autoimmune diseases and some treatments such as chemotherapy.
+In addition to coronary artery disease, several other conditions can damage the heart muscles, including infections, autoimmune diseases, and some treatments such as chemotherapy.

 What are the symptoms of congestive heart failure?

 Most commonly, a patient may experience shortness of breath, fatigue, problems with the heart’s rhythm called arrhythmias, and edema—or fluid buildup—in the legs.
 Symptoms may be mild or severe and may not always be noticeable.